leokan92/anesthesia/README.md

-# Vital Signs Simulation During Anesthesia: a Deep Learning Approach
+# Vital Signs Simulation During Anesthesia using convolutional neural networks
 Project submited to EMBC 2020
 We proide the code and the results obtained on the dataset provided by the article.
 Also, we provide the artificial neural networks parameters for testing.